 The age of consent is 16 for everyone.
 Same-sex marriage is legal.
 Same-sex couples can adopt children.
 Gay men can serve openly in the military.
 There are anti-discrimination laws in employment, provision of goods and services and against hate speech.

-The gay community is highly visible with major gay pride celebrations each year in Madrid, Barcelona, Sitges and Gran Canaria.
+The gay community is highly visible with major gay Pride celebrations each year in Madrid, Barcelona, Sitges and Gran Canaria.

 The town of Playa del Ingles is renowned as one of the most popular gay beach destinations in the Europe.
-There are a huge number of gay resorts and hotels in this area and a vibrant gay bar and cruise club scene focused around the Yumbo Centre.
+There are a huge number of gay resorts and hotels in this area and a vibrant gay bar and cruise club scene focused around the Yumbo Centrum.

 The island attracts the young and not so young in equal numbers.
 The whole scene is attitude-free and welcoming to everyone.

 During the daytime, most guys head for the nearby Maspalomas gay beach or enjoy exploring the sand dunes.
 Others choose to stay by the pool and enjoy the service and facilities of their hotel or resort.